AdobeDocs/experience-manager-65.en/help/forms/using/oauth2-client-credentials-flow-for-server-to-server-integration.md

 +++

-## Steps to create an AEM datasource configuration {#steps-to-create-aem-datasource-configuration}
+## Steps to configure Salesforce with Client Credentials flow {#steps-to-create-aem-datasource-configuration}

 1. Log in to your Author instance.
 1. Go to **[!UICONTROL Tools]** > **[!UICONTROL Cloud Services]** > **[!UICONTROL Data Sources]**.